Review · Other Supplements

 - Main risk

-- Proprietary blend hides individual ingredient doses — you cannot verify each is at a researched level
+- Proprietary blend hides individual ingredient doses — you cannot verify if any are at clinically effective levels

 - Better use case